sumpygump/worldtour-countries/README.md

 ready to go archive that will be imported directly into Anki.
 You can find this file on the [releases page of this repository](https://github.com/sumpygump/worldtour-countries/releases).

+You can download the deck from ankiweb as well here: https://ankiweb.net/shared/info/596859658

 ## Import into Anki

+The instructions below are if you want to create this deck from scratch.
 If you wish to make changes and then import the updates into Anki, you can import the decks manually.